-For inspiration, to share color harmonies, or to create color groups outside Illustrator, choose Window > Extensions > Kuler and click through the different color harmonies available.
+For inspiration, to share color harmonies, or to create color groups outside Illustrator, choose Window > Adobe Color Themes and click through the different color harmonies available.

-For more information, see the Kuler website at http://kuler.adobe.com/.
+For more information, see the Color Themes website at https://color.adobe.com/create/color-wheel/.

 Use the Color Guide panel as a tool for color inspiration while you create your artwork.
 The Color Guide panel suggests harmonious colors based on the current color in the Tools panel.
 You can use these colors to color artwork, or you can edit them in the Edit Colors/Recolor Artwork dialog box, or save them as swatches or swatch groups in the Swatches panel.

 You can manipulate the colors that the Color Guide panel generates in several ways, including changing the harmony rule, or adjusting the variation type (such as tints and shades or vivid and muted), and the number of variation colors that appear.

 Note: If you have artwork selected, clicking a color variation changes the color of the selected artwork, just like clicking a swatch in the Swatches panel.